What is a mortgage advisor?

 - spouse or family are listed as company directors

-Fortunately, there are some lenders in the market that have specialist terms for Contractors.
+Fortunately, there are some lenders in the market that have specialist terms and mortgages for Contractors.

 Although this was a market originally focused on IT Contractors, many occupations can now be considered in the same way.

-We can assist you to find the best option available for you.
+As a financial mortgage advisor, we can assist you in finding the best contractor mortgage available for you.